TingLi2016/Chemical_preprocessing_API/README.md

 # Chemical Preprocessing API

-A containerized REST API for chemical SMILES, built with FastAPI.
-This API allows users to upload SMILES and perform chemical cleaning and fingerprint generation.
+A containerized REST API using FastAPI that processes chemical SMILES, enabling users to upload SMILES strings for cleaning and fingerprint generation.

 ## Features